 As the moratorium is a temporary suspension of the borrower’s repayment obligations, capital and/or interest repayments are postponed to a later date without any penalties or administrative fees being imposed.
 Borrowers who have been in arrears prior to 1 March 2020 are not eligible for the moratorium.

 An Economic Update issued by the Malta Central Bank in November 2020 announced that as of the end of September, 8.335 loans were subject to a moratorium on repayments.
 The total value of these loans stood at €1.8 billion, or 15.6% of total outstanding loans to Maltese residents.
-The value of these loans was a slight decrease when compared when compared to August, and was the first decline since the scheme was first commenced, indicating that some loan holders had recommenced repaying their loan.
-Whilst moratoria continued to increase in the accommodation and food services sector, declines were evident in the household, transport and storage, and real estate sectors.
+The value of these loans was a slight decrease when compared to August, and was the first decline since the scheme started, indicating that some loan holders had recommenced repaying their loan.
+While moratoria continued to increase in the accommodation and food services sector, declines were evident in the household, transport and storage, and real estate sectors.

 By February 2021, loans subject to a moratorium had decreased further to 1,687.
 The total value of these loans stood at €656.9 million, or 5.5% of total outstanding loans to Maltese residents.
 Declines were reported in the real estate, wholesale and retail, and information and communication sectors.
 The value of loans however increased in the manufacturing, construction, transport and accommodation sectors (Malta Central Bank, Economic update 4/2021).

 By the end of July 2021, only 141 loans were subject to a moratorium on repayments, with the value of these at €79.9 million, or 0.7% of total outstanding loans to Maltese residents.
 In value terms, the accommodation and food services activities sector remained the largest beneficiary (Malta Central Bank, Economic update 9/2021).